openinternet-cc/faq/README.md

 | Contract  |  ✅ No Contract Required    |  ✅ No Contract Required     |
 | Term | ✅ month-to-month | ✅ month-to-month |
 | Setup |  In store required | Online |

+3) __Use SIM from other device (Best for temporary use or testing)__

+- no additional plan required
+- can be cumbersome to change out
+- requires preexisting unlimited plan on another device
+- great for testing or temporary use

 ---